Piquedram/InscryptionBot/README.md

 # InscryptionBot
-Telegram bot providing information about Inscryption game cards
+Telegram bot providing information about Inscryption game cards and some other stuff